dat-ecosystem/public-events/website/content/2020/how-to-join.md

 If you have any questions, please feel free to ask them in the chat or raise an issue on [our github repo](https://github.com/datproject/public-events/issues/new).

-That's it, we hope you enjoy the event! :wave: :tada: [#datconf2020](https://twitter.com/hashtag/datconf2020)
+That's it, we hope you enjoy the event! [#datconf2020](https://twitter.com/hashtag/datconf2020)

 The event working group:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[Martin](https://discordapp.com/users/531578097737400330), [Diego](https://discordapp.com/users/600743789652344834), [Santiago](https://discordapp.com/users/401800351671386113) and [Franz](https://discordapp.com/users/458255921752047616)